 IEEE 802.11 is a mature technology which has a variety of legacy devices and a proven track record, with several billions of deices shipping eachyear.
 The increased capabilities envisioned with LC for IEEE 802.11 are in line with the current progress in technology and not expected to impinge testability.

-The amendment will use modeling and simulation as a tool for evaluating performance metrics.
+The TG for LC will develop similar tools for modeling and simulation to evaluate the appropriate performance metrics for LC.

 1.2.5 Economic Feasibility